dmytri/cabinet/README_BDA.md

   from pytest import skip
   from pytest_bdd import scenarios, scenario, given

+  # Path is RELATIVE to the features/ directory, so just the filename.
   scenarios("ready.feature")
   scenario("ready.feature", "Dependencies present in apply container")
   @given("Python >= 3.12 is installed in the apply container")